singularityhub/singularity-cli/spython/main/image/README.md

 # Robot Generator

-This folder contains a (sub application) for a robot name generator.
+This folder contains a (sub-application) for a robot name generator.

+## Docker
 It's built on Docker Hub, so you can run as:

 ```
 docker run vanessa/robotname